carlosp420/nymphalidae_diversification/MS.md

 posterior distribution of trees.

-The clade Ithomiini and the non-basal danaids are well supported by high posterior probability values in Wahlberg et al. (2009; supplementary information,
+The clade Ithomiini and the non-basal danaids are well supported by high posterior probability values in @wahlberg2009  [supplementary information,
-        fig. 3S).
+        fig. 3S].
 Therefore our MEDUSA analyses recovered an increase in diversification rate in more than 95% of the posterior distribution of trees (Figure 3).